 top of page

-Jenu Kuruba: Looking forward, looking back
+Jenu Kuruba: looking forward, looking back

 On a beautiful day in late April, I traveled to the Hosahalli area of South India with Dr. Ramaswami Balasubramaniam (Balu), an international development scholar, public policy activist and former Frank Rhodes Professor at Cornell University, to meet with Jenu Kuruba, and also Betta Kuruba, tribal people of Karnataka with whom he has closely worked and lived for decades.